stoneyrh/gSOAP/gsoap/ios_plugin/README.md

     soap_free(soap);    // free the context
 @endcode

-Or when using a C++ proxy class generate with soapcpp2 option -j:
+When coding in C++, it is recommended to generate C++ proxy classes with soapcpp2 option -j which are then used to instantiate proxy objects that manage the gSOAP engine context to register with the plugin as follows:

 @code
     #import "gsoapios.h"